DanikMotolyha/weatherapp/README.md

 cd weatherapp
 ```

-3. use gradle to start Spring Boot Application
+3. use gradle to build Spring Boot Application

 ```sh
 gradle build
 ```

-4. use docker-compose to run application with postgres
+4. use docker-compose to run application

 ```sh
 docker-compose up